 About Mohummad Minhaj Siddiqui, MDToggle accordion item

 Dr. Siddiqui is dedicated to providing the highest quality, cutting-edge care to his patients while minimizing the impact that treatment has on their quality of life.
-He utilizes the DaVinci robot when appropriate for his surgical procedures, but he also values the opinion that in cases when a disease can be managed without surgery (such as with active surveillance) or with minimal intervention such as with prostate focal therapy with MRI guidance, these options may be the best treatment path for the patient.
-We are actively developing a program in focal therapy of the prostate investigating approaches such as focal brachytherapy, IRE (irreversible electroporation) and cryotherapy.
+He utilizes the newest models DaVinci robots when appropriate for his surgical procedures, but recognizes that when a disease can be managed without surgery or with minimal intervention, these options may be best.

 Videos: More information about prostate cancer can be viewed in the following videos: